Body

 Mix the ingredient (usually the coloring liquid and the bleaching cream) according to the direction written on the box.
 Put them into a bowl and mix well with the help of a color brush.
 The brush should be flat and with rat-tail comb ending.

-Start coloring from the roots out, making sure your hair is evenly saturated.
+Start from the roots out, making sure it is evenly saturated.
 Use a brush to paint on the solution and apply it evenly.
-Take a comb to spread the dye through your hair.
-Continue applying the color until you have applied the mixture to the entire hair.
-Don’t forget to apply color to the ends especially if you are coloring your hair in lighter shade.
+Take a comb to spread the dye.
+Continue applying until you have applied the mixture to the entire hair.
+Don’t forget to apply to the ends especially if you are coloring in lighter shade.
 If you are going darker work from the back to the front of your head and vice versa if you are going lighter.
-If your hair is very long you may have to use two hair dyes kits.
+If it is very long you may have to use two hair dyes kits.

 Use a timer to keep track of the time.
-Wait for approximately 20/ 30 minutes and then gently rinse your hair thoroughly.
+Wait for approximately 20-30 minutes and then gently rinse thoroughly.
 One big mistake that many women do is that they shampoo their hair straight after dyeing their hair.
 Don’t do it – just make sure you have removed all the dye / the water must run clear/.
 Don’t forget to use the conditioner included in the kit – it is specially designed to deep-condition and nourish the hair after coloring.
-Apply it evenly and leave it on for 5 minutes (as the instruction tells you), then rinse your hair with cold water to “close“ the cuticles.
-Don’t use hot water to wash your hair because the cuticles will open and allow the color to escape and fade quickly.
+Apply it evenly and leave it on for 5 minutes (as the instruction tells you), then rinse with cold water to “close” the cuticles.
+Don’t use hot water to wash because the cuticles will open and allow the color to escape and fade quickly.

 Things to remember:

-• Remember: it’s much easier to go darker than it is to go lighter.
+• it’s much easier to go darker than it is to go lighter.

-• Remember: frequent hair coloring may lead to hair loss, burning of the scalp, dandruff, itchy scalp.
+• frequent hair coloring may lead to hair loss, burning of the scalp, dandruff, itchy scalp.

-• Remember: the further you stray from your natural color, the more damaged your hair will be.
+• the further you stray from your natural color, the more damaged will be.

-• Remember: always apply the color mixture to dry hair, beginning at the roots.
+• always apply mixture to dry hair, beginning at the roots.

-• Remember: bleaching can seriously damage your hair since it strips away the natural pigments in your hair.
+• bleaching can seriously damage since it strips away the natural pigments.

-• Remember: chemically treated hair tends to be drier and more fragile than non-chemically treated hair.
+• chemically treated hair tends to be drier and more fragile than non-chemically treated hair.

-• Remember: always try the color on a small, hidden section of your hair to see the real color.
+• always try the color on a small, hidden section to see the real color.

 Useful Tips:

-• Your hair color should always complement your skin tine.
+• color should always complement your skin tine.

 • Always check the color on the box and follow the instructions written on the box.

-• Always wear gloves when coloring your hair – they are usually included in the kit.
+• Always wear gloves when coloring – they are usually included in the kit.

-• Always rinse your hair thoroughly until the water runs clear.
+• Always rinse thoroughly until the water runs clear.

-• Don’t shampoo your hair before coloring if your will use a permanent dye.
+• Don’t shampoo before coloring if your will use a permanent dye.

 • Use a color-safe shampoo and conditioner with UV filters.

-• Wash your hair if you will use a semi-permanent dye.
+• Wash if you will use a semi-permanent dye.

 • Never try to correct mistakes at home by using another color on top.